CarterPerez-dev/angela-cli/MD/context.md

 **File: `angela/monitoring/network_monitor.py`**

 `angela/monitoring/network_monitor.py` defines the `NetworkMonitor` class, responsible for proactively overseeing various network-related aspects such as local service availability, project dependency updates, and general internet connectivity.
 It utilizes `asyncio` to run concurrent monitoring tasks: `_monitor_local_services` periodically checks common service ports (e.g., 8000, 5432 using `socket.connect_ex` and `aiohttp` for HTTP checks), tailored by project type from `context_manager`.
 The `_monitor_dependency_updates` task checks for new versions of Python packages (via `pip list --outdated --format=json`) and Node.js packages (via `npm outdated --json`) relevant to the current project by running these as shell commands using the `_run_command` async helper.
 General network health is assessed by `_monitor_network_connectivity`, which attempts to resolve well-known domains using `asyncio.get_event_loop().getaddrinfo`.
 When issues or updates are detected, and a suggestion cooldown period managed by `_can_show_suggestion` and `_last_suggestion_time` has passed, the monitor uses `terminal_formatter.print_proactive_suggestion` to inform the user, enhancing Angela's proactive assistance capabilities.

 ---
-**File: `angela/safety/__init__.py`**

-The `angela/safety/__init__.py` file serves as the primary public interface and orchestrator for Angela's comprehensive safety system, consolidating functionalities from its various sub-modules.
-It imports key components such as `classify_command_risk` and `analyze_command_impact` from `.classifier`, `validate_command_safety` and `validate_operation` from `.validator`, `get_confirmation` from `.confirmation` (likely adaptive confirmation), and `generate_preview` from `.preview`.
-The central async function `check_command_safety` orchestrates a multi-step safety protocol for shell commands: it first validates the command, then classifies its risk and analyzes impact, generates a preview if possible, and finally obtains user confirmation.
-Similarly, the `check_operation_safety` async function handles safety checks for higher-level abstract operations (e.g., 'create_file') by validating parameters and, where possible, converting them to equivalent shell commands for the full risk analysis pipeline or applying simplified risk logic.
-This unified approach ensures that both direct shell commands and abstracted operations undergo consistent and thorough safety scrutiny before any execution is attempted by the Angela CLI.

----
 **File: `angela/safety/adaptive_confirmation.py`**